 Possibly bricklaying is the most typical masonry work.
-Bricklayers use bricks and mortar to construct walls, chimneys, and other construction works.
+Bricklayers use bricks and mortar to construct walls, chimneys, and other construction work.
 Bricklaying calls for a lot of physical stamina because the bricks can be relatively heavy and accurate because they must be placed out in a specific pattern to ensure structural stability.

+Construction programs teach students several techniques of bricklaying.
 Creating a solid bond between the bricks is one of the most crucial bricklaying techniques.
 Bricks are arranged in patterns that interlock to achieve this by switching the bricks’ directions.
 To attain varied levels of strength and durability, bricklayers also utilize several types of mortar.

+Construction work involves the specialized work of stonemasonry.
 The craft of stonemasonry involves using natural stone to construct buildings.
 Limestone, granite, and marble are just a few of the many types of stones that stonemasons work with.
 Since stonemasonry needs high expertise and precision, it is frequently considered a more specialized masonry job than bricklaying.

 Making sure the stones fit together tightly is one of the challenges of stonemasonry.
 To accomplish this, “dry stone,” which involves melting the stones without cement, is used.
 The stones are arranged in such a way as to link and strengthen one another.
 This method calls for high skill and accuracy because even a minor error could endanger the project’s structural integrity.